WayneMyo/URL-Shortener/README.md

 # URL Shortener
 The URL Shortener is a web application that allows users to create shortened URLs for longer, harder-to-remember URLs.
-The application uses FastAPI as the web framework for the backend APIs.
+The application uses FastAPI as the web framework for the backend APIs and can be deployed using the Serverless Framework and AWS Lambda.

 ## Installation
 To install the necessary dependencies for the URL Shortener, run: